Mjz86/C_colon/mcc.md

 in contrast to C colon ( which allows all of these c++ style things), Express colon does not have operator overloadding,and also function overloadding, and template specializations, and only allows simple template declarations ( like the c++ auto concept constraint parameters),

-this isn't really a safety problem, but an error massage problem,
+this is not really a safety problem, but an error massage problem,

 if express colon wants readable error massages in its express colon module, it needs to have less type anotations necessary to show that error message, and therefore, much type information would not be shown because the function name and at most the namespace would be sufficient for its detection.